 Only 13% of NatWest staff to return to office full-time

-The changes will take place after consultation with employees’ managers and in a phased manner, the bank said.
+NatWest has spent the past year converting its offices to suit new working patterns, with more space for collaboration and drop-in workers.
 Photograph: iStock

-Britain’s NatWest expects only about 13 per cent of its staff to return to primarily office-based working, the lender said on Tuesday as it revealed a three-pronged approach to post-pandemic working habits.
+Britain’s NatWest expects only 13 per cent of its staff to return to primarily office-based working, the lender said on Tuesday, as it revealed a three-pronged approach to post-pandemic working habits.

 The changes will take place after consultation with employees’ managers and in a phased manner, Ms Rose said.